 The ‘Taking your application mobile’-presentation by Heidi Pollock was an eye-opener for me.
 Being the owner of a javaME enabled mobile phone, My idea of the mobile web consisted of opera mini.
 Turns out the most used mobile phone (and presumably browser, too) is a phone with 30 chars and 8 rows.
 Ouch.
 Aside from that visual limitation, bandwidth is a very large limitation too.
 I’ll be keeping this in mind when the time comes.

 8. All hail Adobe AIR

 AIR looks absolutely awesome.
 Being able to take your web applications to the desktop with a rich user interface as well as a rich application interface is a dream come true.
-At Fluxility we’re going to port our CMS over to AIR.
 That, and them handing out free beers made Adobe a very cool addition to the conference.